MIT-LCP/mimic-website/content/en/docs/multi-center/modules/hosp/prescriptions.md

 ### `starttime`, `stoptime`

-The prescribed start and stop time for the medication. `stop_time` could refer to an order to stop a prescription, but in this case, it means the end date for the prescription.
-For example, in a prescription for one dose per day for 14 days, the `stop_time` would be 14 days after the `start_time`.
+The prescribed start and stop time for the medication. `stoptime` could refer to an order to stop a prescription, but in this case, it means the end date for the prescription.
+For example, in a prescription for one dose per day for 14 days, the `stop_time` would be 14 days after the `starttime`.

 ### `drug_type`